 Suicide

-Gambling addiction is a life-threatening condition, as problem gamblers have the highest suicide rate out of all addiction disorders, with around one in five gamblers attempting suicide.
+Gambling addiction is a life-threatening condition, as problem gamblers have the highest suicide rate out of all addiction disorders.
 Unpaid debt, as well as guilt and shame, often factor heavily in these attempts.
-In the UK, gambling addiction factors into hundreds of suicides annually, creating devastating losses for families across the country.
+In the UK, football gambling addiction factors into hundreds of suicides annually, creating devastating losses for families across the country.

-In an effort to curb negative societal impacts, the UK has recently rolled out a series of new laws and regulations aimed at preventing gambling addiction.
+In an effort to curb negative societal impacts, the UK has rolled out a series of laws and regulations in 2023 aimed at preventing gambling addiction.
 These include things like:

 - New limits for online stakes – the UK government has proposed new online stake limits for all types of online gambling, which would be between £2 ($2.49) and £15 ($17.45)

-- Additional powers given to gambling regulators – this would increase regulators’ ability to combat illegal and unauthorized gambling operations
+- Additional powers given to gambling regulators – this would increase regulators’ ability to combat illegal and unauthorised gambling operations

 - Bonus offer restrictions – the UK government has proposed to limit bonus offers like free bets or spins in order to cut down on unnecessary temptations for potential problem gamblers